adobe/S3Mock/README.md

 ### Configuration

-The mock can be configured with the following environment parameters:
+The mock can be configured with the following environment variables:

 - `validKmsKeys`: list of KMS Key-Refs that are to be treated as *valid*.
   - KMS keys must be configured as valid ARNs in the format of "`arn:aws:kms:region:acct-id:key/key-id`", for example "`arn:aws:kms:us-east-1:1234567890:key/valid-test-key-id`"